evelynh037/data-investigation/README.md

 <br />
 <br />
 <br />
-The p-value we got from the testing is 0.0 which imply that we reject the null hypothesis.
-The hypothesis test suggest that the distirbution of average rating for recipes with steps between 60-80 is not sampled from the population which imply that the observation in the pivot table may not be result due to random chance, however, it does not indicate a definite relationship between number of steps and average rating.
+The p-value we got is 0.0 which imply that we are rejecting the null hypothesis, meaning that there is not enough statistical evidence to infer that the null hypothesis is true.
+Therefore, the hypothesis test suggest that the distirbution of average rating for recipes with steps between 60-80 is not sampled from the population.
+This imply that the observation we have in the pivot table may not be result due to random chance and recipes with steps between 60-80 is likely to have different distribution.
+Combining all observation and test result, we conclude that recipes with steps between 60-80 is more likely to have higher avaerage ratings. <br />

 ---